michaelbarton/bioinformatics-zen/content/markup/software/longform/simple-functional-programming-in-r.markdown

 I initialised the `binary.married` variable with `0`s I only needed to replace the entries corresponding to `Yes` in the `married` vector.

-I think, in general however, loops should be avoided in R. If you find yourself using a loop there probably is an easier, and possible faster way to do it.
+I think however, in general, loops should be avoided in R. If you find yourself using a loop there is probably an easier, and possible faster way to do it.
 For instance I could perform a similar operation using vectorisation:

 <%= highlight %>